 VIDIZMO as an Alternative

 Your organization could either do well with the capabilities offered in the new Microsoft Stream.
 Or your organization could make use of an enterprise video platform that fills in this gap.
-VIDIZMO is one such solution that is much more aligned towards solving video-related challenges and integrates with your SharePoint and OneDrive storage and Office 365 applications. it offers all of the features that the new Stream does not offer today - playback speed, transcripts etc.
+VIDIZMO is one such solution that is much more aligned towards solving video-related challenges and integrates with your SharePoint and OneDrive storage and Office 365 applications. it offers all of the features that the new Stream does not offer today - playback speed, transcripts etc. And you don't need to migrate data as it integrates with your SharePoint.

 Features in VIDIZMO